dimitri-nicolo/calico/getting-started/calico-enterprise.md

 ---
-title: Getting started with Calico Enterprise
+title: Get a license
 description: Get a license to install Calico Enterprise.
 canonical_url: /getting-started/calico-enterprise
 ---

-## Obtain the private registry credentials
+### Get private registry credentials and license key

-Contact your Tigera support representative to obtain a Docker configuration file in JSON format.
-When you open the file, it should look something like the following.
+Contact your Tigera support representative and get the following files:

+**Private registy credentials**

+Get the Docker configuration file, (`config.json`) that contains a robot account token to retrieve the {{site.prodname}} images from the private Tigera repository.
+For example:

 ```json
 {